-We had our family from Regina over for the weekend to celebrate Easter and made a huge delicious turkey!
+We had our family over for the weekend to celebrate Easter and made a huge delicious turkey!
 So now that we will be eating turkey for a week, we are going to have to be creative to keep our meals interesting!
 Tonight I made some yummy oven baked masala fries to spice things up.

 Of course you will need to start with large russet potatoes like the ones in the photo below.
 I like to cut them up into long and skinny fries about half an inch thick.
 I use a fry cutter to make this job super speedy!

 The key now is to coat the fries generously in olive oil so that they do not stick to the pan.
 The easiest way to do this is toss them with a couple of tablespoons of olive oil in a large bowl.
 Then simply pour them out onto a pan covered in aluminum foil.
 Because we are baking the fries, we need to be careful that they do not burn or get too dry.
 My solution is to cover the fries with foil for the first 10 minutes of baking to lock in the moisture and prevent the tips from burning.

 While the fries are in the oven, you can work on the masala seasoning.
 This is super quick and easy.
-Just sauté some garlic, turmeric, mustard seeds, paprika, cayenne pepper and salt with some olive oil.
+Just sauté some garlic, turmeric, mustard seeds, paprika, cayenne pepper and salt with some extra virgin olive oil.

 Once the fries are ready, simply toss into the masala and season with lime juice and chopped up hot peppers.